germal/OpenCVB/README.md

 the “Python” section, there is a browse button to select any Python.exe available on the system.

+**Python Packages (Optional but Cool!)**

-Typically, Python is not installed with “opencv-python” or “NumPy” libraries which are required for many of the OpenCVB Python scripts.
-To update the current version of Python in Visual Studio, the cv2 and NumPy interfaces are installed through the Visual Studio menus:
+Python is not installed with the “opencv-python” or “NumPy” libraries which are required for many of the OpenCVB Python scripts.
+To update the current version of Python in Visual Studio, packages may be easily installed through the Visual Studio menus:

--   “Tools/Python/Python Environments” – select “Packages” in the combo box then search for “opencv-python” or “numpy” and hit install.
+-   “Tools/Python/Python Environments” – select “Packages” in the combo box then enter for “opencv-python” or “numpy” and select the package from the list.

-Typically, the Python scripts will require:

--   Numpy, Opencv-Python, PyOpenGL, Pygame, psutil, matplotlib (this is a list of typical additional packages that existing Python algorithms require.)
+Here is the complete list of the expected Python packages used by the Python scripts provided by OpenCVB.

+-   Numpy

+-   Opencv-Python

+-   PyOpenGL

+-   Pygame

+-   Psutil

+-   Matplotlib

+-   Scikit-learn

+-   sklearn

 **Python Debugging**